 The Initial CIP project has provided significant benefits to drivers on SR-91.
-This \$1.4 billion investment project included widening SR-91 by one GP lane in each direction east of SR-71, adding collector-distributor (CD) roads and direct south connectors at I-15/SR-91, extending the 91 Express Lanes to I-15, and providing system/local interchange improvements.
+This \$1.4 billion investment project included widening SR-91 by one GP lane in each direction east of SR-71, adding collector-distributor (CD) roads and direct south connectors at I-15/SR-91, extending the 91

+Express Lanes to I-15, and providing system/local interchange improvements.
 The new lanes and other improvements save time, offer choice and reliability, boost safety, enhance access and job creation, promote ridesharing, reduce pollution and aid the movement of goods along the region's roadways.

 The WB SR-91 Widening Project completed construction in 2016 from State College Blvd to Interstate 5 (I-5).
-This project added one WB general purpose lane and removed the dedicated exit lane to State College Blvd from the SB SR-57 to WB SR-91 Connector that was causing operational issues due to the short weaving distance.
+This project added one WB general purpose lane and removed the dedicated exit lane to State College Blvd from the SB SR-57 to WB SR-91 Connector that contributed to operational issues due to the short weaving distance.
 While this project falls just to the west of the limits for the Plan study area, it will have an influence on operations within the Plan area.

 In addition, there are two projects that impact future SR-91 widening projects.
-The first is the \$2 billion U.S. Army Corps of Engineers (Corps) Santa Ana River Mainstem improvement project that provides flood protection from the recently improved Prado Dam (near SR-71) to the Pacific Ocean.
-The construction includes several phases that have been completed (Phase 1, 2A, 2B, 3) and ongoing (Phase 4, 5A, 5B, and BNSF Bridge Protection).
-The improvements include sheet pile and grouted stone bank protection, and bridge pier protection.
+The first is the \$2.8 billion U.S. Army Corps of Engineers (Corps) Santa Ana River Mainstem project that provides flood protection from the recently improved Prado Dam (near SR-71) to the Pacific Ocean.
+The project includes many features that have already been completed, including improvements to Seven Oaks Dam, 30 miles of levees and modifications to original project features including raising the Prado Dam embankment and installation of new, larger capacity outlet works.
+The Corps and Orange County Flood Control District recently amended a cooperative agreement which would allow the Corps to use federal funds under the Bipartisan Budget Act to complete select features of the project.